 Through this process, the scope of work evolved, and with each iteration the analysis grew stronger and more defensible.
 “The regulatory authority sought further validation of the mathematical model,” explains Rodgers, “so we secured satellite images to digitally analyze the spatial and temporal distributions of algal blooms throughout the Río Negro.
 We also conducted additional field work and extended the analysis to address specific questions, all of which helped build trust and understanding.”

-Achieving the best outcome for all parties across different nations, languages and environmental objectives would not have been possible without a deep understanding of the situation, innovative environmental science, and the business acumen to communicate with all parties involved.
+Achieving the best outcome for all parties across different nations, languages, and environmental objectives would not have been possible without a deep understanding of the situation, innovative environmental science, and the business acumen to communicate with all parties involved.
 The end result is that UPM is one step closer to building its mill.
 The Uruguayan government is one step closer to an economic boost.
 And, the Río Negro is one step closer to being managed with environmental outcomes in mind.

 The science behind the solution